Georgian Railway: Modernisation

 As part of a modernization program, 2,445 employees were laid off, while wages for remaining employees were increased by about 17 percent.
 Tariffs for goods (freight) transport were lowered, while modernized, air-conditioned rail cars and express services were launched for passengers, including four Stadler passenger trains.
 A program of new and renovated station buildings commenced in 2006.
 The station building of the Tbilisi central station, excluding the rail infrastructure, was reconstructed and officially inaugurated in May 2010.
 The stations Makhinjauri (a suburb of Batumi) and Kobuleti also received new station buildings.

-The 63 km long Zestaponi–Moliti–Khashuri section (“Gorges” section) is a part of the main Georgian railway line across mountaineous terrain, with very steep gradient and tight curves.
+The 63 km long Zestaponi–Moliti–Khashuri section (“Gorges” section) is a part of the main Georgian railway line across mountainous terrain, with very steep gradient and tight curves.
 The track alignment imposes very low speeds on the line, and it leads to various operational problems.
 Currently it takes ca. 1.5 hours for a passenger train to cover the section, and much longer for freight trains because of brakes overheating.
 For this reason, the company is modernizing the section in order to increase capacity, reduce travel time, and improve safety as well as railway operation.
-Along this section of track several new tunnels, of which the new ca. 8.4 km T9 tunnel will be the longest rail tunnel in Georgia, will be built.
+Along this section of track several new tunnels, will be built, of which the new ca. 8.4 km T9 tunnel will be the longest rail tunnel in Georgia.
 The T9 tunnel will consist of two parallel tubes connected with cross passages at intervals of 300 m.
 The project is planned to be completed in late 2019.
 After the completion of the tunnel, travel time for passenger trains on the Tbilisi - Batumi route will be reduced by 40 minutes.